MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 - *Integrity* follows from the algorithm and BEB1 (validity)

 ### Algorithm 2: Fail-Stop Uniform Consensus
 The previous algorithm does not guarantee *uniform* agreement.
 The problem is that that some of the processes decide too early, without making sure that their decision has been seen by enough processes (remember that if the broadcaster fails in BEB, then we have no guarantee that all processes receive the broadcast).
-It could therefore decide on a value, and then crash before anybody receives it.
+It could therefore decide on a value, and then crash before anybody receives it, which would violate uniform agreement (UC2).
 The other processes might then have no choice but to decide on a different value.

 To fix this, the idea is to do the same thing as before, but instead of $p_i$ deciding at round $i$, we wait until the last round $N$.
 The resulting algorithm is simply called "hierarchical uniform consensus".

 {% highlight dapseudo linenos %}
 Implements:
-    Consensus (cons)
+    UniformConsensus (ucons)
 Uses:
     BestEffortBroadcast (beb)
     PerfectFailureDetector (P)